Tiple: Tiple de Menorca

 On the Spanish Balearic island of Menorca, a tiple is an instrument with five single nylon strings.

 Tiple Cubano

 A tiple Cubano, has five doubled courses of strings, ten in total.

 Tiple de Santo Domingo

 The tiple de Santo Domingo, also known as tiple Dominicano or tiple, also has five doubled courses, for ten in total.
 The strings are steel.
 It is tuned C4, F4, A#4, D5, G5.
 All of the courses are tuned in unison.

 Tiple Peruano

 Peru has a tiple with four single or doubled steel strings.
-It is tuned A3, E4, B4, F#5.
+It is tuned A3, E4, B4, F#5 (like a Mandolin with a capo on the 2nd Fret).

 Tiples in Uruguay and Argentina

 In Uruguay and Argentina, sometimes the requinto guitar is called a tiple.

 Other versions

 U.S. / N. American / Martin tiple

 The North American tiple was designed in 1919 by the Pennsylvania guitar company C.F.
 Martin & Co. for the William J. Smith Co. in New York and was most popular through the 1920s-1940s ukulele craze.
 This tiple is close in length to a tenor ukulele, but with a deeper body.
 Unlike a ukulele, it has ten steel strings in four mixed-octave courses of 2, 3, 3, and 2 strings.

 Manufactured for a half century, the Martin tiple was used in jazz, blues and old-time country bands, and as a louder-volume ukulele.

 It was tuned similarly to a D-tuned ukulele: